Welcome

 At Little Saigon Living Trust, we offer personalized estate planning services to ensure your assets are protected and your wishes are honored.
 We will guide you through wills, trusts, advance healthcare directives, and powers of attorney.
 We understand that every situation is unique, which is why we tailor our services to meet your specific needs.

-Q: What is a living trust?
+Q: "What is a living trust?"

 A: A living trust is a way to pass property to someone when the time comes, and it is intended to avoid the cost and delay of probate.
-The goal is to set up a method where children and others will not have to go through an expensive and lengthy process to get what you want them to have.
+The goal is to set up a method where children and others will not have to go through an expensive and lengthy court process to get what you want them to have.

 Q: "What if my dad is getting old?"